 If you’re good with kids and/or pets you can make a nice side income as a babysitter.
 Rates vary depending on where you live (in my neighborhood a good babysitter gets around $12 – $15 an hour).
 You can start by asking friends and family for references, and as you gain experience more business will come to you through word of mouth.

 Another way to find parents in need of a babysitter is SitterCity.
-You can add your profile and advertise your babysitting or petsitting services for free.
-Parents have to pay a fee in order to view your complete profile and contact informtaion.
+You can add your profile and advertise your babysitting or pet sitting services for free.
+Parents have to pay a fee in order to view your complete profile and contact information.
 My wife and I have used the service twice and could not have been more satisfied.
-I even wrote a SitterCity review to share my experience with other parents.

 It could be the third grader across the street who is struggling in math, the guy around the corner who wants to learn a second language, or the girl next door studying for her medical board exam.
 Lots of people need a little extra help and if you have the knowledge or expertise in a particular field, you can earn a nice side income as a tutor.